PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Results and Discussions

-For PIGNet without the uncertainty estimator, the one third of the predictions was randomly selected, namely the 'baseline' subset.
-By comparing the R values of the 'random' and 'baseline' batches, we can evaluate the general performance of PIGNet with and without the uncertainty estimator.
-The result shown in Figure \ref{fig:4} confirms that the addition of uncertainty estimator does not harm the model performance.
+Comparing the R values of the 'random' and 'baseline' batches in Fig. \ref{fig:uncertainty figure} enables to evaluate the general performance of PIGNet with and without the uncertainty estimator.
+The result confirms that the addition of uncertainty estimator does not harm the model performance.
+Furthermore, the comparison shows that uncertainty quantification can be used to filter out the false positives.

-The results show that PIGNet is eligible to filter out the false positives by uncertainty quantification.
-By sorting out the predictions in high uncertainty, we could obtain a high correlation between the prediction and the true affinity value - which means we have excluded the complexes that are highly likely to be the false positives.